 The only way to know this is to stay up-to-date with how your customer loyalty program is performing.

 Yes, we’re talking about doing some number crunching and optimizing your program to suit your customer’s interests.
+But for the same you need to measure loyalty metrics for your eCommerce store.

 Metrics to measure the success of your customer loyalty program

-1. Enrollment rate
+1. Enrolment rate

 First things first, you need to take a look at exactly how many people are signing up for your loyalty program.
 This metric is indicative of whether your customer loyalty program promotions have been effective enough or not.
 It also shows how well you’ve been able to explain the benefits of your loyalty program to customers.